 There are certain features that you should ensure your shoes have before you decide to start running.
 It is crucial that your shoe has arch support, cushioning, and traction in order to improve your running mechanics.
 The amount of support that you need in your shoe depends greatly on the arch of your foot.
 For example, people who have feet with high arches do not need shoes with a lot of support, since these may result in injury for them.
 It is important that you are aware of what type of foot arch you have so that you can find the perfect running shoe for you.
 Your podiatrist can help you evaluate your foot arch height as well as other factors that will help determine what running shoe you should purchase.

 If you are a runner, wearing the right running shoe is essential.
-For more information, contact our doctors from Westfield Foot & Ankle Specialists.
-Our podiatrists can provide the care you need to keep you pain-free and on your feet.
+For more information, contact one of our podiatrists from Westfield Foot & Ankle Specialists.
+Our doctors can provide the care you need to keep you pain-free and on your feet.

 Choosing the Right Running Shoe for Your Foot Type